Luis Garcia Player Props: Nationals vs. Dodgers

-The Washington Nationals and Luis Garcia, who went 0-for-5 last time in action, battle Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Monday at 9:10 PM ET.
+Luis Garcia -- 0-for-3 in his most recent game -- will be in action for the Washington Nationals against the Los Angeles Dodgers, with Tony Gonsolin on the hill, on May 30 at 10:10 PM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Royals.
+In his most recent game he had a hitless showing (0-for-3) against the Dodgers.

 Luis Garcia Game Info & Props vs. the Dodgers